 Registration for September 2014 has started.Apply Today

-The School of Law - Research, Innovation & Enterprise Profile
+The School of Law - Research, Innovation and Enterprise Profile

 The School’s research, innovation and enterprise strategy is centred around several pillars: